 Inclusion and exclusion are always started by the primary controller, unless an SIS is available in the network, in which case any controller can start these functions.
 To include or exclude a device in the network, set the controller into include mode, and press the appropriate button on the device to place the device into include mode.
 All Z-Wave devices will have such a button, and you should refer to the device manual.

 During the initialisation of a device, the binding performs a discovery and configuration phase.
 It requests information from the device first to find out information like the manufacturer and what device classes are supported.
 Once it knows this, the device is shown in the inbox with a ‘proper label’ based on information from the database.
 It should be noted that as battery devices will be sleeping most of the time, they may need to be woken up manually to allow this interrogation to complete.

-This discovery is only performed once, and the information is then persisted when the binding is restarted.
+This discovery is normally only performed once, and the information is then persisted when the binding is restarted.
 On each restart the binding will perform an update of the information to read any dynamic data from the device.

 Internally the binding holds a device state and these states are mapped to the system states ONLINE and OFFLINE.
 This section provides an explanation of the meaning of the states.